 - Premium Plan starting at $308.84/month

 ActiveCampaign is another popular email automation tool.
 With an advanced reporting feature, you can even access purchase tracking.
-Further, ActiveCampaign tool is found to have the highest rate of email deliverability.
+Further, the ActiveCampaign tool is found to have the highest rate of email deliverability.
 The landing page templates are hosted on an easily editable custom domain.

 - Lite Plan: $9/month